Top

 Ct values differ across testing platforms, however the reported Ct value difference can represent a large difference in viral load.
 For example, using the calibration included with the ct2vl converter, the reported difference in mean Ct values corresponds to a reduction in viral load of over 3x for PVP-I.

-We performed ongoing searches of PubMed, medRxiv, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Collabovid, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
-Search terms were povidone-iodine, filtered for papers containing the terms COVID-19 or SARS-CoV-2.
-Automated searches are performed every few hours with notification of new matches.
+We perform ongoing searches of PubMed, medRxiv, Europe PMC, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
+Search terms are povidone-iodine and COVID-19 or SARS-CoV-2.
+Automated searches are performed twice daily, with all matches reviewed for inclusion.
 All studies regarding the use of povidone-iodine for COVID-19 that report a comparison with a control group are included in the main analysis.
 Sensitivity analysis is performed, excluding studies with major issues, epidemiological studies, and studies with minimal available information.
 This is a living analysis and is updated regularly.

 We received no funding, this research is done in our spare time.
 We have no affiliations with any pharmaceutical companies or political parties.